TzeOn/TzeOn/README.md

 - 👋 Hi, I’m Vincent Chung
 - 👀 I’m interested in learning new technologies and applying them to forge my thoughts/ideas into real world applications
-- 🌱 I’m currently learning Solidity, Truffle and Web3.js
+- 🌱 I’m currently learning ASP.NET and Blazor
 - 📫 How to reach me tzevincent@gmail.com

 <!---